juzhang/mapclient-fai-workshop/doc/map_installation.rst

 Anaconda is an umbrella package of Python packages for scientific computing.
 It is a convenient way to set up a Python environment with the dependencies for MAP Client and its plugins.

 1. Install `Anaconda <https://www.continuum.io/downloads>`_ for Python 2.7
-2. Install MAP Client and plugin dependencies in the Anaconda environment
+2. Install MAP Client plugin dependencies in the Anaconda environment

     2.1.
 Open a Anaconda 2 command prompt: Start > All programs > Anaconda2 > Anaconda Prompt